Road & Travel Magazine

 Once you've determined your budget, you then want to go online to research which cars are available in that price range.
 You may already have something in mind like a sedan or sports car or sport utility vehicle.
 If you know what type of vehicle you want that will make the process easier.
 The best way to determine the type of vehicle you need is to look at your own lifestyle.

 If you're young, single and have an active lifestyle you may want a pick-up truck or sport utility vehicle.
-If you're a parent hauling kids around you may want to consider a minivan, station wagon or crossover vehicle.
-If you're more mature, have a successful career, and the kids are grown up, a more luxurious car may be more suitable.
+If you're a parent hauling kids around you may want to consider a minivan, an SUV or crossover vehicle.

 The cars we choose should reflect the lifestyle we're currently living to maximize their service and convenience to us.
 Someone who enjoys camping and off-roading on weekends may find a sports car fun but not suitable to fit his or her needs.
 Or a parent who has 2.5 kids and a dog may not find a sedan suitable.
 You get the point.
 Make another list and ask, "What do I need my vehicle for the most?"